SWhardfish/WeatherPiDisplayS/README.md

   }
   ```

-- WeatherGorcustGraph module
+- WeatherForcastGraph module
-  It can graphically displays the weather data for the next 48 hours or 7 days provided by OpenWeather.
+  It can graphically display the weather data for the next 48 hours or 7 days provided by OpenWeather.
 To plot the graph, define up to two weather condition names with the conditions parameter in the module's config.
-  （OpenWeather が提供する今後 48 時間または 7 日間の天気データをグラフィカルに表示できます。グラフを表示するには、モジュールの config に conditions パラメータで気象条件名を最大２つまで定義します。）

   ![fig](https://user-images.githubusercontent.com/129797/74575281-b4e2ba80-4fc9-11ea-8b8b-72ca6b28c418.png)